NorthskySocial/invite-code-manager/README.md

 The application will start a web server on the specified port.
 You can use the [invite code client](https://github.com/NorthskySocial/invite-code-client) to interact with the server.

-## What Needs Work

-- Proper error handling
-- Reorganize code to clean up
-- Much more